qlawmarq/resume/Curriculum vitae_English.md

 #### Photoruction development team

-As Full-stack Web Developers, I was involved in the development of new functions.
+As web developer, I was involved in the development of new functions.

 ##### Responsibilities and experience and achievement